gpaumier/gp2/src/pages/wikimedia.rst

 accredited photographer for political rallies, events, and conventions

 As a photographer, Guillaume Paumier has covered international scientific & popular culture conferences.
 He has photographed heads of state, Hollywood actors and other public figures.
 His work has been featured in books, magazines and on countless websites.

+I like to take pictures during my travels, and I have also served as a photoreporter for Wikipedia and Wikimedia Commons.
+I have covered national events, international conferences and popular culture conventions.
+You may have seen some of my work in books, magazines, and on the web.

 .. container:: gallery
    :name: wikimedia-photos